 Speleoth is the embodiment of the joys and thrills of exploration, especially exploration that is not searching for anything in particular but only follows curiosity.
 He is associated with caves and caverns for in those places every passage, formation, and gem is unique and potentially beautiful.

-His dungeons are caves, his contests are round trips, his champions are Elementalists, his gifts are scene recorders, and his monsters are fuses.
+His dungeons are caves, his contests are round trips, his champions are Elementalists, his gifts are scene recorders, and his monsters are oozes.

 The teachings of Speleoth ask people to define themselves in part by where they have been.